DISEASE/DISORDER:

 Patho-anatomy/physiology

 The ACL is a collagenous structure that originates at the posteromedial aspect of the lateral femoral condyle and inserts anteriorly to the intercondylar eminence of the tibial articular surface.
 Although it functions as a single ligament, it contains two main bundles: an anteromedial bundle, which is taut in flexion, and a posterolateral bundle, which is taut in extension.
-Forces on the ACL are highest in the final 30 degrees of knee extension and also with knee hyperextension 9.
+Forces on the ACL are highest in the final 30 degrees of knee extension and with knee hyperextension.

 The ACL also provides rotary control and limits internal tibial rotation.
-It also functions as a secondary restraint to valgus and varus stress throughout the range of motion.
+It functions as a secondary restraint to valgus and varus stress throughout the range of motion.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 A smaller percentage of ACL-injured individuals may experience “functional” instability, with give-way episodes occurring during activities of daily living.
-A large segment of persons with ACL injuries can function well and limit or prevent subluxation events by avoiding high risk activities 1.
+A large segment of persons with ACL injuries can function well and limit or prevent subluxation events by avoiding high risk activities.1

 Specific secondary or associated conditions and complications